Investigation of Wavelength-induced Uncertainties in Full-Wave Radar Tomography of High Contrast Domain: An Application to Small Solar System Bodies: Discussion

-We have chosen a two-dimensional reference domain for this study, as it allows examining the effect of the phase errors on numerical full-wavefield inversion efficiently without the need of high performance cluster computations.
 The next step will be to investigate the present methodology with a three-dimensional analogue object and with experimental scattering data similar to \cite{sorsa2021analysis,sorsa2021analogue,Eyraud2020analog}.
 In such a process, the outcome of this study to understand combining point cloud data into a single reconstruction is important.
 The current two-dimensional implementation can, in principle, be directly extended to the three-dimensional laboratory coordinates as done in the previous analogue studies.
-This study also allows for further numerical investigation of the uncertainties relating to the carrier-induced effects, which is essential due to the significance of their magnitude based on the current results and, e.g., the recent findings presented in \cite{deng2021ei+}.
-In particular, a deeper investigation on the dependence of the phase errors on the frequency and position might be conducted to gain more {\em a priori} understanding about how they might be distributed.
+This study also allows for further numerical investigation of the uncertainties relating to the wavelength-induced uncertainties, which is essential due to the significance of their magnitude based on the current results.